CPPC

 Membership and Registration

-Membership may be voluntarily terminated at any time by any member wishing to withdraw.
-A written notice of membership termination must be sent to CPPC office via mail or e-mail at: cppc@claimsnet.org.
-No unused portion of the membership dues, advertising fees or other monies paid shall be refunded in the case of early termination of membership.
+A member wishing to withdraw may voluntarily terminate membership at any time by notice to the Organization’s Director.
+No unused portion of membership dues, advertising fees, or other monies paid shall be refunded unless approved by the Board of Directors.

 For existing members, failure to pay the renewal membership dues within 45 days of the bill date will result in the termination of the membership and /or membership privileges.
 Members will be sent a reminder to complete their Membership form and a dues invoice approximately 30 days prior to the bill due date.
 Those members that have not paid their dues 30 days after the bill date will receive a past due notice and Notice of Termination.
 Termination of the membership will occur 45 days after the bill date if the membership dues have not been received.
 Members that request reinstatement of their membership after their membership has been terminated will be subject to the full year membership dues rate.